Robert G. Porter Scholars Program FAQs

 A. Only those GED or "early entry" students who are graduating in their senior year are eligible to apply.

 Q. My son/daughter is a freshman in college.
 Can he/she apply?

 A. No. Only high school seniors are eligible to apply for the scholarship.

 Q. When do you accept applications?

 A. Application period opens Dec.
 1 and closes March 31.
-Under no circumstances will we accept applications submitted beyond a March 31 postmark date.
+Applications are accepted online only.
+Under no circumstances will we accept applications submitted beyond March 31.
 However, applicants have until April 14 to submit third-party responses.